Division of Workforce Credentialing and Community Impact

 Q: How is the division funded?

-A: Mercy College is funding the division with its own resources to build the infrastructure necessary to get it started and it will then become a revenue-based model.
+A: Mercy University is funding the division with its own resources to build the infrastructure necessary to get it started and it will then become a revenue-based model.
 As these programs address critical learning needs in our communities, and create pathways for professional success and wealth creation for individuals and communities, we do look forward to significant corporate and philanthropic support to drive down the actual costs of enrollment for program participants.

 Q: Who is running the division?

-A: Effective November 1, 2021, Brian Amkraut, Ph.D., joined Mercy College as the Vice President and General Manager for Workforce Development and Online Credentials.
+A: Effective November 1, 2021, Brian Amkraut, Ph.D., joined Mercy University as the Vice President and General Manager for Workforce Development and Online Credentials.
 He previously served as executive director of the Laura and Alvin Siegal Lifelong Learning Program at Case Western Reserve University.
 Dr. Amkraut has over 20 years of experience in higher education and has focused on continuing professional studies and online learning.
 Prior to his role at Case Western Reserve, he served as provost and professor of Judaic Studies at Siegal College.
 Amkraut also served as Director of Distance Learning and Director of Assessment of Student Learning at Siegal College.
 He earned his Ph.D. from New York University.
 Throughout his career, Amkraut has published and presented on a range of topics including continuing education, lifelong learning and the changing landscape of higher education.